moiexpositoalonsolab/grenepipe/example/README.md

 ==============

 For testing purposes, we here also include a `known-variants.vcf.gz` file that can be used to constrain the variant calling process.
-This file is simply the resulting vcf from running the pipeline without known variants.
-It hence is of no actual use, and just for testing.
+This file is based on the [1001 Genomes](https://www.1001genomes.org/) dataset, and imputed and subset to serve for exemplary and test purposes.

 Furthermore, for testing, we provide a simple `regions.bed` file that restricts the calling process to just some of the regions in the chromosomes.
 Note that this is mostly an experimental feature